Central Artery and Tunnel Pilot Project

 Additional Resiliency Projects Underway

-The Deerfield River Watershed Vulnerability Assessment is evaluating the vulnerability to climate change of road-stream crossings within the Deerfield River Watershed.
-The assessment includes analyses of hydraulic and geomorphic failure risks under current and future climate conditions, potential impacts to emergency services, and opportunities for the enhancement of aquatic organism passage.
-Through this innovative and multi-disciplinary approach, the study team will create a prioritization and decision making tool that can be used during MassDOT's project planning and development process.
-This tool will facilitate a proactive approach to upgrading vulnerable structures, in place of the current event-driven reactive approach.
-This project was scheduled to be completed in December 2016.
+The Deerfield River Watershed Vulnerability Assessment evaluated the vulnerability to climate change of road-stream crossings within the Deerfield River Watershed.
+The assessment included analyses of hydraulic and geomorphic failure risks under current and future climate conditions, potential impacts to emergency services, and opportunities for the enhancement of aquatic organism passage.
+Through this innovative and multi-disciplinary approach, the UMass/MassDOT study team created a prioritization and decision making tool, SHEDS.
+Please see the final project report and appendices below for more information.

 The Coastal Transportation Vulnerability Assessment is refining the state-of-the-art Boston Harbor Flood Risk Model (BH-FRM) and extending it to the entire Massachusetts coastline to identify transportation assets vulnerable to sea level rise and storm surge.
 This project will evaluate impacts associated with the current year, 2030, 2050, and 2070/2100 climate scenarios and recommend conceptual-level adaptation strategies, considering both natural and built protection measures.
 The project is ongoing.